W6WM9M/DSTA-TIL23/README.md

-# DSTA Today-I-Learned AI 2023
+# DSTA Today-I-Learned AI 2023 Qualifiers
 <p align="justify">
   This GitHub repository contains the source code for my implementation of the advanced tier of Defence Science & Technology Agency (DSTA) 2023 Brainhack Decode the Future Artificial Intelligence (AI) Challenge - Today-I-Learned (TIL) AI.
-In this challenge, participants were required to propose machine-learning solutions for two different domains - Computer Vision and Speech Recognition.
+In this challenge, participants were required to propose machine-learning solutions for two different domains - Computer Vision and Automatic Speech Recognition.
 The challenge was held using Zindi's platform for 2 weeks.
 After much work tinkering with different models, my proposed solutions earned me 9th place in the combined leaderboard, out of 39 teams that participated in the challenge.
 </p>

 ## Computer Vision